tapis-project/documentation/source/technical/pgrest.rst

 Where Stanzas
 -------------

-In PgREST, ``where`` stanzas are used in various endpoints throughout the API to filter the collection of results (i.e., rows) that an action (such as retrieving or updating) is applied to.
+In PgREST, ``where`` stanzas are used in various endpoints throughout the API to filter the collection of results (i.e. rows) that an action (such as retrieving or updating) is applied to.
 The ``where`` stanza should be a JSON object with each key being the name of a column on the table and the value under each key being a JSON object with two properties: